daannoordenbos/daannoordenbos.github.io/_posts/2022-03-01-PGN parser for markdown.md

 layout: post
 ---

+Since I want to post analysis of my chess games on this blog I needed to find a way of displaying chess games.
+I could have embedded a lichess game to display my games, but as a small and fun project I decided to create my own parser which takes in a chess game and has as output a markdown file.
+Chess games are most commonly stored in the .pgn file format.
+The PGN format is a text-based file format which records moves, comments, variations and game details.

+The downside of PGN files is that they are designed to be human readable which makes reading them for a computer very bothersome.
+Therefore, I used the Python chess library to load in the pgn file and to deal with the chess logic.
+After loading in the game the parser will traverse the game tree of the game and build up the output text.
+The output it generates has a few neat features:
+1. Display game details in headers.
+2. Moves in variations use unicode symbols as pieces making it language agnostic and easier to read.
+3. The mainline is **bold**.
+4. Odd variations depths are *italic* to distinguish variations and their sub-variations,
+5. Adding \[D\] in the pgn file will result in a diagram being added in the output.
+6. Support of (basic) numeric annotation glyphs.

+The result would be something like the following, which I hope you will agree with looks quite nice.

 # Edwin de Jonge (1716) - Daan Noordenbos (2107)
 ## NOSBO (3), 2022.03.01
 **1.d4** **&#9816;f6** **2.c4** **g6** **3.&#9816;f3** **&#9815;g7** **4.&#9816;c3** **O-O** **5.e4** **d6** **6.&#9815;e2** **&#9816;bd7** The sideline that I often use against weaker players to avoid the exchange variation of the Kings Indian Defence **7.O-O** **e5** **8.dxe5** **dxe5** **9.&#9813;c2** **&#9816;h5**